wei-jinn/project-a/README.md

 30. You may say, master branch is now left behind.
 What to do next is to merge the changes from branch_name to master branch.

 31. If you want to merge branch to master, switch active branch to master via git checkout first.
+32. Reminder: please ensure you commit every changes made in your current branch before you checkout to other branch.